 Discussing needs vs wants

 Comprehending the distinction between needs and wants is a crucial aspect of financial literacy.
-Communicate with children about essential needs and unnecessary wants, this will help them prioritise their spending and allocate funds to things that are really important, thus promoting financial responsibility.
+Communicate with children about essential needs and unnecessary wants.
+This will help them prioritise their spending and allocate funds to things that are really important.

 As children grow older, it becomes imperative to introduce them to the value of making investments and teach them about stocks, bonds, and mutual funds.
 Although a savings account is a stable and safe option for money management, taking calculated risks in the form of investments is also an aspect of financial responsibility.
 Teaching them early about investments broadens their understanding of the financial world and helps them make informed decisions in the future.
 However, keep it simple and relevant to their age.

-As children mature, parents can gradually increase their financial responsibility, entrust them with dealing with a larger part of their expenditures, involve them in the decision-making process of how much to save, and introduce incentives like allowing them to earn money for doing some common household chores like mowing the lawn.
-They can get a part-time job or work during school holidays.
-They will gradually learn to become independent, thus paving the way for becoming adults who are financially literate and practice better money management
+Parents can gradually increase the financial responsibility given to children.
+Entrust them with dealing with a larger part of their expenditures.
+Involve them in the decision-making process of how much to save, and introduce incentives like allowing them to earn money for doing some household chores like mowing the lawn.
+Older kids can get a part-time job or work during school holidays.
+They will gradually learn to become independent, paving the way for becoming adults who are financially literate and practice better money management

 Teaching children the important skill of financial responsibility through opening a savings account for them is a rewarding investment in their future.
 By fostering good financial habits in their children early in life, parents can help them make smart choices, explore the digital financial environment, and ensure a secure financial future.
 These practical strategies will help parents guide their children towards financial literacy and responsibility.
-Parents have to provide the next generation with the necessary financial skills, which will ultimately help build a society that is stable and financially secure.
+It is the responsibility of parents to provide the next generation with the necessary financial skills, which will ultimately help build a society that is stable and financially secure.